MicrosoftDocs/dynamics365smb-docs/business-central/about-validated-localization-apps.md

 - The Validated Localization app providers must follow Microsoft policy for obsolete objects and breaking changes and best practices for deprecation of the AL Code.
 - The Validated Localization app providers should add new events if required by the market (other implementation partners or customers) if it makes reasonable business sense, following Microsoft policy and practice.
 Otherwise, the validated localization app providers must provide response to such inquiries with proper justification why it doesn't make reasonable business sense to add.
 - The Validated Localization app providers must provide written test scenarios in English and enable Microsoft to do manual testing if required by Microsoft.
-- If a Validated Localization app(s) is extending the [!INCLUDE[prod_short](includes/prod_short.md)] data model with new tables and/or fields, the Validated Localization App provider must set the **DataClassification** property correctly.
+- If a Validated Localization app(s) is extending the [!INCLUDE[prod_short](includes/prod_short.md)] data model with new tables and/or fields, the Validated Localization app provider must set the **DataClassification** property correctly.
-- The Validated Localization App providers must build the Validated Localization App based on the W1 base app.
+- The Validated Localization app providers must build the Validated Localization app based on the W1 base app.
-- The Validated Localization App providers must follow the Microsoft lifecycle and support policies.
+- The Validated Localization app providers must follow the Microsoft lifecycle and support policies.

 > [!NOTE]
 > You can also create an integration if you find it beneficial to have some functionality placed outside the [!INCLUDE[prod_short](includes/prod_short.md)] environment and instead connect to [!INCLUDE[prod_short](includes/prod_short.md)] using for example APIs or web services.